 The CRO is the ultimate owner of the IM.
 The day-to-day responsibilities are delegated to the Chief Actuary.
-The Chief Actuary gives assurance to the Risk Committee that the IM is appropriate for use on an ongoing basis.
-He also confirms the IM adequately reflects the Company's risk profile, is accurate and works effectively.
+The Chief Actuary gives assurance to the Risk Committee that the IM is appropriate for use on an ongoing basis and confirms the IM adequately reflects the Company's risk profile, is accurate and works effectively.

-The SII IM and Data Governance Business Standards are part of the overall Risk Management Framework.
+The SII Model and Data Governance Business Standards are part of the overall RMF.
 These combine to ensure that the Company operates within a controlled environment when developing IM methodologies and assumptions and when running processes and systems.